 Why have a plan for personal livestock?

-Thousands of Coloradans keep non-commercial livestock at their homes, including horses, donkeys, goats, llamas, alpacas, sheep and poetry.
-Families with animals find it difficult to evacuate, and sometimes refuse to leave without their animals.
-Plans help to support animal evacuation and sheltering are essential in the protection of both animals and people.
+Thousands of Coloradans keep non-commercial livestock at their homes, including horses, donkeys, goats, llamas, alpacas, sheep, and poultry.
+Families with animals find it difficult to evacuate and sometimes refuse to leave without their animals.
+Plans help to support animal evacuation and sheltering is essential in the protection of both animals and people.

-How should I prepare for livestock in emergencies?
+How should I prepare livestock for an emergency?

 --Quality photographs of your livestock (with you in the picture is even better)